 Sleep Medicine in Newport Beach, CA

-Dr. John B. Chrispens has over 30 years of experience in dentistry.
+Dr. John B. Chrispens has over 30 years of experience in dentistry and offers sleep study options at his Newport Beach, CA sleep clinic.
 During the course of his career, he has extensively studied obstructive sleep apnea and even completed a residency in sleep medicine.
 Because nearly 30% of our patients live with Type II Diabetes — a condition significantly linked with gum disease, atherosclerosis, and the inability to sleep — we implement sleep screenings into every patient exam.

 Do You Have Sleep Apnea?

 Having obstructive sleep apnea is similar to having too small of a “garage” (oral cavity) for their “car” (the tongue.)
 When a person breathes during their sleep, they should have an area that’s as wide as a garden hose for oxygen flow, but many of them are restricted to an airway that’s as narrow as a drinking straw.

 Thanks to our 3D conebeam equipment, we can take a virtual scan of the head and neck anatomy to assess the airway and evaluate its size.
 If we suspect obstruction, we can send the images to your sleep physician or pulmonologist for further diagnosis.